TILAKMK/Parking_lot/README.md

 🚗 Parking Lot Management System (Stack – C)

-A simple parking lot management system built in C using the Stack (LIFO) data structure.
+A stack-based parking lot management system implemented in C that efficiently manages vehicles in a single-lane parking environment using the Last-In-First-Out (LIFO) principle.

-It simulates a single-lane parking scenario where vehicles are parked and retrieved based on Last-In-First-Out logic.
-The system also supports middle vehicle retrieval using a temporary stack, preserving the order of remaining vehicles.
+The system models real-world parking scenarios where vehicles are parked sequentially and retrieved with minimal movement.
+It also supports middle vehicle retrieval using a temporary stack, preserving the correct order of remaining vehicles.

 ✨ Features

-Stack-based parking logic

-Middle vehicle retrieval support
+LIFO-based parking and retrieval

+Temporary stack support for middle vehicle removal

+Real-time parking status display

-Overflow & underflow handling
+Overflow and underflow protection

 Menu-driven console interface

-Colorized terminal UI
+Retro styled colored terminal UI

-🛠️ Tech Used
+🛠️ Tech Stack

 C Programming